Study in Cyprus

 - University of Nicosia.

-Universities found in northern Cyprus operate under the separate law of the Turkish Republic of Northern Cyprus.
+Universities found in Northern Cyprus operate under the separate law of the Turkish Republic of Northern Cyprus.

-The academic year is split into two semesters and runs from September to May in public universities.
+The academic year is split into two semesters and run from September to May in public universities.
 Mid-term exams are taken in October and March, with final exams taken at the end of each semester.
 Instruction at private universities is between October and June.

 Degree courses in Cyprus

-Bachelors degrees are available in English, but if this isn't your native language you'll need to prove your proficiency.
+Bachelors degrees are available in English, but if this isn't your native language, you'll need to prove your proficiency.

 Masters degrees